 Contract: DEB20170106MC (last updated: May 1, 2017)

 This state contract for non-professional facility-related services is for optional use by public bodies of the Commonwealth.
 This contract covers these services: Space planner, interior design, move management , landscape designer, scheduler, certified value specialist, CAD operator, cost estimator, project manager, signage design, environmental/ roofing/ flooring assessments, commissioning, fire/security/life safety systems, mechanical & plumbing systems, construction inspector/testing, project inspection/clerk of the works, asbestos/lead assessments, testing and balancing, construction management (not at risk) and others.
-There is a surcharge adjustment fee that contractors are responsible for under this contract.

 Non-Professional Construction-Related Testing and Environmental Services